cositools/cosi-data-challenge-1/xspec-tutorial/README.md

 ```

 In the error command above, the 2.7 refers to the value by which the fit statistic changes at the extremes of the confidence range, and 2.7 corresponds to 90% confidence errors.
 The "1" after 2.7 refers to the parameter number, in this case we are interested in the error on the photon index.
 Also, note that the Chi-Squared value is 8.55 for 6 degrees of freedom.
 With such a small number of degrees of freedom, a reduced Chi-Squared of 1.43 would be considered to be an acceptable fit (using the Chi-Squared distribution, there is a probability of 20% that the true model would have a Chi-Squared of 1.43).

+That is our final spectrum of GRB 160530A from the 2016 balloon flight.
+This was published in (Sleator 2019)[https://escholarship.org/uc/item/0zn566rj].

 Before moving on to another spectrum or a simulation (see Part 2), you should use the following command
 ```